The reconstruction project of the new music-centered school (and Conservatory campus) is underway

 As with the “Leopardi” school in Sarnano and the “De Amicis” school in Muccia, ABF will not only construct the building, but – together with the institutions mentioned above – it will embark on a path to bolster and make the music-centered building self-sustainable, establishing it within a network with the other local and national experiences organized and managed by ABF.

 The new building will be built using modern, anti-seismic construction techniques.
 It will house themed classrooms, common spaces and an auditorium.
-The preliminary budget is 720,000 euro.

 The land that the Municipality has made available to the new building is right in front of the new university campus.
 After all, as Camerino is a city of art and a city of culture, the university and music have always been its beating heart and the focal points around which the community came to life and organized itself.